^

 Contraindications

-Immunoglobulin is not used in pregnancy:
+Immunoglobulin is not used during pregnancy:

 • hemostatic disorders, severe thrombocytopenia.

-Side effects Immunoglobulin in pregnancy
+Side effects immunoglobulin in pregnancy

-Additional unwanted signs are:
+Additional undesirable signs include:

-• nausea, vomiting episodes;
+• nausea, vomiting;

-• allergies;
+• allergy;

 • joint pain;